Why Should I Write My Testimony?

 Matthew 10:20 “For it is not you who speak, but the Spirit of your Father speaking through you.”

-My past had fallen away, my attitude was different, my anger was gone and I was much more relaxed and much less stressed.
 I learned through the Holy Spirit how to listen more intently with people and that gave me much more insight into their feelings when having conversations.
 At times I can even feel the emotions of the person I am talking with and that gives me the feeling of really listening.

 My Final Thoughts.

 Now I feel that since I accepted Jesus and the Holy Spirit into my life I am less stressed, calm, caring, giving to others, and helping those who need it as well as those who ask for help.
-I quickly apologize when I am wrong and ask for forgiveness from the Lord.
+I quickly apologize when I am wrong and ask for forgiveness from that person and the Lord.

 2 Corinthians 5:17 “ Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.”